We are Eric and Mary Jaeger, the proud owners of Jaegers Fine Woodworking, LLC.

 Mary’s parent’s always told her she could do anything she set her mind to… with hard work, perseverance and a lot of love along the way… it is true!
 Do what you love and you’ll never have to work a day in your life!

-Eric and Mary have two beautiful girls, Justice who is currently serving in the United States Air Force at Ramstein Air Base, Germany, and Ocean who is in her freshman year of High School at Osbourn Park High School, Manassas.
-They also have a dog named Battle Buddy three cats, Alice, Smoke and Butters!!
+Eric and Mary have two beautiful girls, Justice who is currently serving in the United States Air Force and Ocean who is currently working towards her dream of becoming a chef.
+They also have a dog named Battle Buddy who is the real boss in the shop!